azoner/pyx12/README.txt

-pyx12-1.1.0 has been released
+pyx12-1.2.0 has been released

 What's New:
 ===========
+    Created DTD for the simple XML output form.
+Changed URL.

+    Removed generation of DTD line for idtag and idtagqual XML output forms.

+    Added a new XML output form: idtagqual.
+This form appends the ID value to non-unique segment IDs

+    Added draft map for Unsolicited 277: 277U.4010.X070.xml

+    Base map_if segment children on dictionary - faster lookups

-    Corrected a number of validation bugs.
+    Corrected validation bugs.

-    Added many unit and functional tests.
+    Added more unit and functional tests.

-    xmlx12 - translate an XML document created with the x12_simple conversion back to an X12 document:
-    x12xml -Xsimple test.txt | xslt test.xsl | xmlx12 > output.txt

-    x12norm - normalize an X12 document.
-Create/strip end of line characters.

-    Refactor interfaces.
+    Altered segment interface.

+    See CHANGELOG.txt for all changes.

 What is Pyx12?
 ==============